suspect-devices/digithink/docs/buildnotes/FreeBSDOnLXD4.md

 #FreeBSD on lxd
 LXD 4.0 allows for the creation of VM's based on qemu.
 This allows us to create  "virtual machines" capable of running non linux operating systems such as FreeBSD (or god forbid WindBlows).
+So let's look at adding a freebsd 12.3 box to our setup.

-## Creating an empty vm.
+## Create an empty vm.
 Based on the examples I was able to find we start by creating an empty vm and then tweek on a few of the parameters (raw.apparmor and raw.qemu).
 While there i adjust the nic (I am sure that all of this could be done on the init line).
 After that it's pretty straight forward.

 ```